ADGEfficiency/programming-resources/fundamentals/tools.md

 - characters
 - binary

-The suffix doesn't change the data in a file
-- is used by programs to identify file type
+The suffix doesn't change the data in a file - is used by programs to identify file type

 Don't put spaces in file names

-Use `-` where possible
-- python (`.py`) files all need `_`
+Use `-` where possible - python (`.py`) files all need `_`, but `-` is prettier

 ## The web

 Server versus client side compute

-Server sends HTML, CSS & Javascript to your browser
-- JS runs in your browser
+Server sends HTML, CSS & Javascript to your browser - JS runs in your browser

 ## The cloud